Psychedelic/cap/docs/Rust-SDK.md

 `handshake` method is also a sync function, that can be called in either of `init` or `post_upgrade`.

+⚠️ The root bucket is only created after the first insert!
+Until an event is inserted, there'll be no root bucket id; If you fail to consider this, it might cause confusion when you try to `get_user_root_buckets`, etc. As the root bucket id will not be available or provided!

 ### Parameters
 1. Creation cycles: The number of cycles that you allow the SDK use for creating a root bucket.
 2. Router override: If you're working with a mock environment and need to use another ID for Cap router you can perform this override.
 Otherwise, just pass `None`.